 - Our nation’s federal deposit insurance system is critical to depositor confidence in the banking system, to the protection of small depositors and to the funding base of community banks.A strong Deposit Insurance Fund (DIF) is important to maintaining public confidence that the FDIC has adequate resources to protect the nation’s depositors.

 - ICBA strongly supported the changes to the deposit insurance assessment base as a result of the Dodd-Frank Act which are saving the community banking industry billions of dollars.

-- Because of ICBA’s advocacy efforts, banks with assets of less than $10 billion will not be responsible for increasing the DIF reserve ratio from 1.15 percent to 1.35 percent.
-As a result, assessments for most of these banks over the next two years should either stay the same or decrease.
+- Because of ICBA’s advocacy efforts, banks with assets of less than $10 billion are not responsible for increasing the DIF reserve ratio from 1.15 percent to 1.35 percent.
+As a result, assessments for most of these banks through 2018 should either stay the same or decrease.

-- ICBA supports legislation that would ensure that reciprocal deposits are not considered brokered deposits under the Federal Deposits Insurance Act.
+- ICBA supports legislation that would ensure that reciprocal deposits are not considered brokered deposits under the Federal Deposit Insurance Act.

 Staff Contact: Chris Cole